FabricMC/fabric-docs/develop/data-generation/world.md

 ## Running Datagen {#running-datagen}

-Now, when you run datagen, you should see a `.json` file under `src/main/generated/data/example-mod/worldgen/configured_feature` for each Configured Feature you added, and a file under `src/main/generated/data/example-mod/worldgen/placed_feature` for each Placed Feature as well!
+Now, when you run datagen, you should see a `.json` file under `src/main/generated/data/example-mod/worldgen/configured_feature` for each configured feature you added, and a file under `src/main/generated/data/example-mod/worldgen/placed_feature` for each placed feature as well!

 ::: details Generated File for the Configured Feature